kmicinski/cs245/syllabus.md

 ## Grading

-- Labs and projects: 50%
+- Labs and projects: 70%
-  - Individual component: 30%
+  - Individual component: 42%
-  - Group component: 20%
+  - Group component: 28%

 - Two midterm exams: 30% (take home and open note)
   - Given 1/3rd and 2/3rd of the way through the course
-- Final project: 20%

-Evaluation​ ​for​ ​group​ ​projects​ ​will​ ​be​ ​based​ ​on​ ​mutual​ ​student​ feedback​ ​and​ ​oral​ ​exam​ ​with individual​ ​group​ ​members.
+Evaluation​ ​for​ ​group​ ​projects​ ​will​ ​be​ ​based​ ​on​ ​mutual​ ​student​ feedback ​and ​may include oral ​exam ​with individual ​group ​members.

 ## Books